marcellovictorino/marcellovictorino.github.io/_posts/2019-03-18-weather-trend-global-and-local.md

 ## Introduction
 This project was completed as part of the course requirements of Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) certification.

-The complete code and analysis rationale can be found in the [jupyter notebook](https://github.com/marcellovictorino/DAND-Project0/blob/master/Project%200%20-%20Weather%20Trend.ipynb).
+The complete code and analysis rationale can be found in the [Jupyter notebook](https://github.com/marcellovictorino/DAND-Project0/blob/master/Project%200%20-%20Weather%20Trend.ipynb).

 >**Limitation**: the dataset analyzed is simple.
 It only contains data on the yearly average temperature, in Celsius.
 Further weather-related data was not made available, such as: humidity, wind, and precipitation.